artecs-group/RVfpga-sim-addons/RVfpga_Microcredential_25-26/Module3/README.md

 ### 1. Review of the simple 5-stages pipelined processor:

    * You can look at Chapter 7 (Microarchitecture) of the [H&H book](https://www.amazon.es/Digital-Design-Computer-Architecture-RISC-V/dp/0128200642), which explains the basic concepts of different RISCV-based processor implementations.
-   * Look at the following slides, which describe the processor from the previous textbook: [Module7_FC2-Spanish](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2tema7-imprimible.pdf) or [Module7_FC2-English](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module7.pdf).
+   * Look at the following slides, which describe the pipelined processor from the previous textbook: [Module7_FC2-Spanish](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2tema7-imprimible.pdf) or [Module7_FC2-English](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module7.pdf).

 ### 2. Watch this video, which describes the VeeR EH1 microarchitecture in detail: